 The icicle hitch is perfect for securing a line to a rod.
 This is a slide and grip knot, meaning the load can be moved from one line to another.

 This is the loop method variation.
-You can find the “end method” of tying it here.
+You can find here the Icicle Hitch “end method” of tying the knot.
 Below are the steps for the loop method…

 Steps 1 through 5.
 The first few steps are the same as would be if tied with the end.
 Make a succession of turns away from the end.
 Then lay the working end over the pole, nearer to the end of the pole than the turns are:

 Step 6.
 Take the working end under the pole, to lie next to the standing end.
 Note that a large bight has been left in the working part:

 Step 7.
 Twist the bight over itself, putting the side nearer the end of the pole over the side further from it:

 Step 8.
 Retaining the twist in the bight, lay the bight underneath the working and standing ends: